Best Steps To Grow Milkweed In Containers

 This species' greenish-yellow and maroon-tinged, ball-shaped inflorescences bloom from April to June.

-Once established, A. asperula requires very little water; in the wild, it is frequently found flourishing in arid regions.
+Once established, A. asperula requires very little water.
+In the wild, it frequently flourishes in arid regions.

 Grow Milkweed In Containers